codeplaysoftware/standards-proposals/affinity/cpp-20/dXXX1r0.md

 // of execution, (N == 0).
 std::vector<float> data(N * SIZE);

-// Require the NUMA executor to bind it's migration of memory to the underlying
+// Require the NUMA executor to bind its migration of memory to the underlying
-// memory resources in a scatter patter. auto affinityExec = std::execution::require(exec, bulk_execution_affinity.scatter);
+// memory resources in a scatter pattern.s auto affinityExec = std::execution::require(exec,
+  bulk_execution_affinity.scatter);